Juli-BCN/PHP_URL_Shortener/README.md

 > shortened: varchar(255)

-## To create the user and database from mySQL Command Line, use the following
+## To create the user and database from mySQL Command Line, use the following commands:
-CREATE USER 'lpurlsuser'@'localhost';
+> CREATE USER 'lpurlsuser'@'localhost';

-ALTER USER 'lpurlsuser'@'localhost' IDENTIFIED BY 'lpurlspasswd';
+> ALTER USER 'lpurlsuser'@'localhost' IDENTIFIED BY 'lpurlspasswd';

-GRANT ALL PRIVILEGES ON *.* TO 'lpurlsuser'@'localhost';
+> GRANT ALL PRIVILEGES ON *.* TO 'lpurlsuser'@'localhost';

-FLUSH PRIVILEGES;
+> FLUSH PRIVILEGES;

-CREATE DATABASE LPURLS;
+> CREATE DATABASE LPURLS;